OswaldCc/kenzzy/README.md

 # Kenzzy

 Kenzzy is a chatbot that uses OpenAI's GPT-3 to respond to user's questions and provide them with relevant information.
 The bot was developed using Python and JavaScript, and it makes API calls to the OpenAI API to generate responses.
+This project was for educational purposes and illustration.
+A faster version coming soon.

 ## Getting Started